 Someone disengaged his tracker sometime last night, I'm afraid.

-Well you told me to look after him, and that was the easiest and least cumbrous option for all involved parties.
+Well you told me to look after him, and this was the easiest and least cumbrous option for all involved parties.

 And he agreed to that?

 Of course he didn't, Sherlock.
+He hasn't a clue.
 Don't be daft.

 What time last night?
 Where did he go?